RamiKrispin/deploy-flex-actions/README.md

             "version":"0.9.4"
         },
         {
+            "package": "readr",
+            "version":"2.1.2"
+        },
+        {
             "package": "coronavirus",
             "version":"0.3.32"
         },
         {
             "package": "lubridate",
             "version":"1.8.0"
+        },
+        {
+            "package": "languageserver",
+            "version":"0.3.13"
         }

+    ],
+    "debug_mode": [
+        {
+            "package": "ragg",
+            "version":"1.2.2"
+        }
+    ],
+    "python_packages": [
+        {
+            "package": "radian",
+            "version": "0.6.3"
+        }
     ]
 }

 ```

+Note that the JSON file has three sections:

+- `packages` - Defines the R packages to install from CRAN (or CRAN archive)
+- `debug` - used when some packages "refused" to get installed and enables a quick debugging mode to track the error (or identify which Debian packages are missing...)
+- `python_packages` - defines the Python packages to install on the conda environment

 To build the Docker image, we will use `build_docker.sh` file, which builds and push the image to Docker Hub: